 An apprenticeship is work-based training.
 Becoming an apprentice means that you have a job that will include gaining recognised qualifications and essential skills while you’re working, learning and earning a monthly wage.

-There are three different types of apprenticeships.
+As a result, there are three different types of apprenticeships.
 A foundation apprenticeship, apprenticeship, and a higher apprenticeship.
 This is because different jobs need different levels of qualifications, Making some higher than others.
-Typically when you look at the vacancy, you want to apply for, It will tell you the level of apprenticeship and what they include.

 Why choose an apprenticeship?